HazyResearch/deepdive/doc/doc/advanced/ec2.md

 - Follow the wizard to launch the instance.
 - SSH into the instance as `ubuntu` with the private key you specified in the AWS wizard.
-- Run the following command to install Postgre and DeepDive.
+- Run the following command to install Postgres and DeepDive.

     ```bash
     curl -fsSL deepdive.stanford.edu/install | bash -s postgres deepdive
     ```

 - Navigate to `./deepdive` and run tests to confirm that the installation was successful.

     ```bash
     cd ./deepdive
     make test PGHOST=/var/run/postgresql